-Not all car insurance companies provide SR-22’s in Florida, possibly because of the increased risk the driver represents.
-As long as the traffic incident(s) that led to the need for an SR-22 remain on your record, you’ll need to maintain the more expensive car insurance.
+Not all car insurance companies provide SR-22 filings in Florida, possibly because of the increased risk the driver represents.
+As long as the traffic incident(s) that led to the need for an SR-22 remain on your record, you’ll need to maintain the (potentially more expensive) car insurance.

-In Florida, you’ll need to keep your SR-22 certificate (and corresponding insurance) in force for three years, which reflects the time it will take for the violations to get removed from your driving record.
+In Florida, you’ll usually need to keep your SR-22 certificate (and a corresponding insurance policy) in force for around three years, which reflects the time it will take for the violations to get removed from your driving record.

-If you stop paying for the coverage in the three-year period, your insurance company that certified that you have the legal amount of coverage required will likely report you.
+If you lapse on coverage at any time during the SR-22 requirement period, your insurance company that certified that you have the legal amount of coverage required is obligated to report you, as that is the intent of the SR-22 or FR-44 requirement.
 Failure to remain insured under an SR-22 certificate can lead to your driver’s license getting suspended or revoked.